avwsolutions/opensearch-training-material/labs/12-Observability/README.md

 Now try the following activities and try to answer some questions.
 - Analyze and inspect the various notebooks that are created.
+- Create a on-demand report definition of one of the notebooks.
-- Create now your own notebook that contains some queries and visuals.
+- Create now your own notebook that contains some code blocks and visualizations.

 ## Next Steps